Exchange graphs and Ext quivers: Exchange graphs

 Thus we have found $n$ new projectives of the new heart $\tilt{\h}{\sharp}{S_i}$, which are dual to the new simples.
-Hence these new projectives are non-isomorphic and indecomposable, by the first part of Proposition~\ref{pp:irr=ext}, and so they must form $\Proj\tilt{\h}{\sharp}{S_i}$, as Lemma~\ref{lem:inj} implies there can be no other projectives, because we can shift the finite heart $\h$ so that $\h[k]\in\EG_N(Q, \nzero)$, for some sufficiently large $N$.
+Hence these new projectives are non-isomorphic and indecomposable, by the first part of Proposition~\ref{pp:irr=ext}, and so they must form $\Proj\tilt{\h}{\sharp}{S_i}$, as Remark~\ref{rem:silting} implies there can be no more projectives.
+This also shows that $\Proj\tilt{\h}{\sharp}{S_i}$ is a silting set.